sahilvadia/WEB-DEV/interview-prep/jsTopics/jsInterviewTopic.md

 ## OOP in JS (classes, constructors, new)

 ## DOM Manipulation & Events (bubbling, capturing, stopPropagation)
+The DOM is a programming interface that represents an HTML/XML document as a tree of objects.
+It lets JavaScript access, update, add, or delete elements, attributes, and styles dynamically.

 ## Modules (import/export, CommonJS vs ESM)